 Based on that as well as what I’ve seen elsewhere, I decided to change my choices of funds in my 401(k) plan.

 In a nutshell, I basically moved everything over to index funds.
 And here’s why… the fees you pay over the years for managed funds is ridiculous.
 To give you an idea, about a year ago, I had already made changes to my 401(k) to funds with lower expenses.
-However, according to Personal Capital’s free Retirement Fee Analyzer, even though I had my fees down to 0.81%, my total fees were still projected to be over $65k!!
+However, according to Empower (formerly Personal Capital)’s free Retirement Fee Analyzer, even though I had my fees down to 0.81%, my total fees were still projected to be over $65k!!
 And that’s with the assumption that I’ll be retiring in less than 10 years!!